Q: How do I know if I'm a transfer student?

 A: The checklists and other transfer resources are available in Transfer 101.

-Q: Is it possible to complete a transfer degree after I have graduated from NPC?
+Q: Is it possible to complete a transfer degree after I've graduated from NPC?

 A: Yes.
 If you completed an associate’s degree at NPC and you want to complete a second degree that will transfer to a university other than UAFS, you should complete the steps shown in the Checklist: Returning NPC Graduate Completing Second Degree.
 If you plan to complete a degree that will transfer to UAFS, you should complete the steps included in the Checklist: Post-Graduation Transfer from NPC to UAFS.